-How the founder of Google Creative Lab turned it into a juggernaut
+How the co-founder of Google Creative Lab turned it into a juggernaut

-For the past 11 years, Robert Wong has run the Google Creative Lab.
+For the past 11 years, Robert Wong has helped build the Google Creative Lab.
 At a company known for its engineering efficiency, the NYC lab was an early bright spot for quirky thinking inside the company–in part thanks to his role as cofounder and executive creative director.
-The Creative Lab gave us the now ubiquitous Google Doodles, the first interface behind Google Glass, a few fun AI experiments, and lots of tearjerker commercials.
+The Creative Lab gave us the first interface behind Google Glass, a few fun AI experiments, and lots of tearjerker commercials.

 I caught up with Wong to talk shop, just before Google’s annual I/O conference this week, where the lab debuted its new closed-captioning system for Android.
 What Wong (who is also a judge for our 2019 Innovation by Design Awards, which closes May 10) offered is essentially a manifesto on why he comes to work every day.